 The only similarity with the Pharisees was the fact that the Pharisees included the 14th as part of their overall Passover celebration.6

-At the same time, during the first few centuries C.E., there were still some conservative Sadducees and Samaritans tenaciously holding on to their ancient Aristocratic practice.
+At the same time, during the first few centuries C.E., some conservative Sadducees and Samaritans were still tenaciously holding on to their ancient Aristocratic practice.

 It is very probable that the Passover supper observed by these conservative Jews might well have been used as still another reference point for those charging the Quartodecimans with celebrating their Passover supper on the 14th “with the Jews.”

-In either case, all of the Jews, whether Hasidic or Aristocratic, referred to the 14th as the Passover and it was on this day that the Quartodecimans were found observing their sacred day.
+In either case, all of the Jews, whether Hasidic or Aristocratic, referred to the 14th as the Passover, and it was on this day the Quartodecimans were found observing their sacred day.

-The Quartodecimans differed from the Jews of the earlier Aristocratic school in that they believed that, with the death of the messiah, Christians were no longer under the Torah.
+The Quartodecimans differed from the Jews of the earlier Aristocratic school.
+They believed that, with the messiah’s death, Christians were no longer under the Torah of Moses.

 They also understood the fulfillment of the Passover sacrifice in the death of the messiah.
-For that reason, the Quartodecimans saw no need for the Levitical priesthood and, accordingly, no further need for any of the commanded sacrifices of the Torah.7
+For that reason, the Quartodecimans saw no need for the Levitical priesthood and, accordingly, no further need for any of the commanded sacrifices of the Torah of Moses.7

 On the other side of the equation, the Pharisees of this period labeled the early Christians, especially those living in the East, as minim (heresy) and “Sadducees.”8